GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 ## Make U2F the Default Authentication Mechanism

-Now applications can request U2F authentication, but what if you want to make U2F your default authentication mechanism?
-You can follow these instructions:
+Now applications can request U2F authentication.
+If U2F should be the default authentication mechanism, follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`.
 2. Select the `Default Authentication Method` tab.